Skip to main content

 Must-Try Dishes: Motown Effect Roll, Born to Chill Jumbo Roll, Love Potion No. 9 Roll

-What makes it special: Oversized specialty rolls and robata plates presented with bold, graphic sauce art.
+What Makes it Special: Oversized specialty rolls and robata plates presented with bold, graphic sauce art.

 $$ West Town BBQ